 Monday Protection Seminar:

-Russ Patterson, Owner, Patterson Power Engineers, will lead this informative and practical full-day seminar.
-The seminar will focus on symmetrical components
+Russ Patterson, Owner, and Craig Holt, Protection Consultant at Patterson Power Engineers, will lead this informative and practical full-day seminar.
+The seminar will focus on transmission line protection with an emphasis on loadability and NERC compliance.

-This full day session is eligible for .75 CEU credits.
+This full day session is eligible for .7 CEU or 7 PDH credits.

 Don’t miss this exceptional opportunity for professional development.